efacilitation/commonjs-require/README.md

 ## Why not browserify?

 Browserify requires (scnr) that you use some magic AST/require.resolve mechanism to built your CommonJS package/files for the browser.
-Some people find this to complex, especially if you have to bundle different files for different sections of your website or use dynamic requires.
+This is really complex - especially if you have to bundle different files for different sections of your website, use dynamic requires or have circular dependencies.

 ## API